Skip to content

 Just Transition Lab

-Assisting coal regions in Poland and Germany in planning their transitions in a participatory manner, thereby creating a replicable model for other coal regions.
+This project is completed.
+It aimed to support coal regions in Poland and Germany in planning their transitions in a participatory manner, thereby developing a model that can be replicated in other coal regions.

-Climate Strategies and Plans Coal Phase-out Energy Transition Energy Transition and Climate-Neutral Buildings Just Transition
+Coal Phase-out Energy Transition Energy Transition and Climate-Neutral Buildings Just Transition Municipalities

 Beitragsbild